Iyari Creative is the home of the artistic works of Jackie Barragan.

 She directed, produced, and edited her short film documentary Ome Tlaloc: Ceremonial Tattoos and received a grant from PBS REEL South for it.
 Ome Tlaloc screened on the PBS “Only in El Paso” channel and has been a part of a variety of film festivals including being a nominee for the IDENTITIES Latin American Film Festival in the U.K.

-Jackie has acted in independent short films and commercials.
-And has worked as 1st Assistant Director, Production Coordinator, and Locations Manager on set.
+Jackie has acted in independent short films and commercials and has worked as 1st Assistant Director, Production Coordinator, and Locations Manager.

 Contact Jackie for more info.